suinleelab/LIFT-XAI/README.md

 # LIFT - XAI: Leveraging Important Features in Treatment Effects to Inform Clinical Decision-Making via Explainable AI

-This repository accompanies **[LIFT-XAI](https://www.medrxiv.org/content/10.1101/2024.09.04.24312866v3)** — a framework for **explaining Conditional Average Treatment Effect (CATE) models** using attribution and interpretability techniques.
+This repository accompanies **[LIFT-XAI](https://www.medrxiv.org/content/10.1101/2024.09.04.24312866v3)** — a framework that delivers rigorous explanations at both the global and individual levels by integrating ensemble CATE modeling with Shapley value.

 ## 1. System Requirements